-The fines can be imposed on the building owners and anyone acting on their behalf in the marketing of the property.
+Fines can be imposed on building owners, or anyone acting on their behalf in marketing the property.

 UK Government policy

-In line with the UK Government policy and EU Legislation of reducing carbon emissions it was decided that all homes and business premises offered for sale or rental/lease must have an EPC provided before they can be offered to the market.
+In line with the UK Government policy and EU Legislation covering the reduction of carbon emissions, all homes and business premises offered for sale or rental/lease must have an EPC before they can be offered to the market.